artemrakov/todo_app/README.md

 ### Facebook login

 In order to use facebook login locally.
-You need to add FB_ID and FB_SECRET to enivironment the example of which you can find in `.env.example`
+You need to add FB_ID and FB_SECRET to environment the example of which you can find in `.env.example`